Popcorn-Limited/vaultcraft-sdk/docs/vault.md

 # Vault
 The Vault class wraps a given vault contract and provides all necessary view and write functions to interact with any given vault.

+> [!NOTE]
+> Currently we are using the word `Adapter` and `Strategy` interchangeably.
+In V2 we will simplify this wording to name every yield-earning contract a `Strategy`.

 ## Initialization